-All Nurse Corps SP participants must serve in a federally designated HPSA.
+All Nurse Corps SP participants must serve in a federally designated Primary Care and/or Mental Health HPSA with a score of 14 or higher.
 The websites below provide an understanding of where HPSAs are currently located.

 - HPSA Find - Find Shortages by Address